 - a.
-Member bodiesParticipating experts in the editorial group must review the comments and draw conclusion for each ideograph.
+Participating experts in the editorial group must review the comments and draw conclusion for each ideograph.
 Typical comment and conclusion examples for each set are provided in Section 4. - b.
-All the conclusions must be agreed and endorsed by the IRG plenary in its resolutions.
+All the conclusions must be agreed and endorsed by IRG plenary in its resolutions.
 As a result of the resolutions, some ideographs may be removed or moved between M-set and D-set. - c.
-The IRG technical editorchief editor will create a new M-set and D-set one month after the IRG meeting, and produce a registered IRG document. - d.
+IRG chief editor will create a new M-set and D-set one month after IRG meeting, and produce a registered IRG document. - d.
 If more than 5% of the ideographs submitted by a specific submitter are removed as a result of duplication or unification with existing standardized ideographs, the entire submission of this submitter will be removed to ensure high quality of the project.
 This rule will not be applicable to new unifications based on rules added after the first checking stage.